ftlabs/fastclick/README.md

 * [triggering focus](http://ftlabs.github.com/fastclick/examples/focus.html) on an input element from a `click` handler
 * [input element](http://ftlabs.github.com/fastclick/examples/input.html) which never receives clicks but gets fast focus

+## Tests ##

+There are no automated tests.
+The files in `tests/` are manual reduced test cases.
+We've had a think about how best to test these cases, but they tend to be very browser/device specific and sometimes subjective which means it's not so trivial to test.

 ## Credits and collaboration ##

 The lead developer of FastClick is [Rowan Beentje](http://twitter.com/rowanbeentje) at FT Labs.
 This fork is currently maintained by [Matthew Caruana Galizia](http://twitter.com/mcaruanagalizia).
 All open source code released by FT Labs is licenced under the MIT licence.
 We welcome comments, feedback and suggestions.
 Please feel free to raise an issue or pull request.
 Enjoy.